Oakland Six

 The Oakland Six was a six-cylinder automobile offered by the Oakland Motor Company in 1913, which had become a division of General Motors in 1909.
-The company's first six-cylinder auto, Oakland Six was offered in many different model names that changed every year, along with several body styles and engine displacements, until 1929, when a V8 engine s reintroduced.
+The company's first six-cylinder auto, Oakland Six was offered in many different model names that changed every year, along with several body styles and engine displacements, until 1929, when a V8 engine was reintroduced.
 In 1931 Oakland was renamed Pontiac.

 When Oakland became a division of GM and introduced the Oakland Four, Oldsmobile and Buick shared bodywork and chassis of their six-cylinder models with Oakland.
 When Chevrolet became part of GM in 1917, Oakland chassis and bodywork were shared with Chevrolet.
 Manufacture of the Oakland was completed in Pontiac, Michigan.

 History

 The 1913 Greyhound was developed and manufactured after GM bought Oakland Motor Company and the engine was provided by Northway Motor and Manufacturing Division of GM and was positioned above the Oakland Four.
 The Greyhound was available in two body styles and prices ranged from US$2,400 for a runabout ($ in dollars) while a touring sedan was listed at US$2,550 ($ in dollars) while the engine displacement was 334 CID generating 60 hp and a wheelbase of 130 in.
 1913 was also the year Oakland radiators used a rounded V appearance shared with the Oakland Four.

 For 1914 the Model 6-60 and 6-48 were both introduced using the previous wheelbase but two different horsepower ratings.
 The more powerful 6-60 was available with four body styles but one listed price of US$2,450 ($ in dollars) while the 6-48 had three types including a speedster listed at US$1,785 ($ in dollars).

 Model year 1915 saw further refinement with only two body styles offered and two wheelbases of 110" and 123.5"; the 1915 was labeled as the Model 49 while the 1916 was labeled the Model 32.
 Mechanical and appearance changes occurred as usual from GM products during this time, and total production for 1915 was recorded at 12,000 cars.

 1917 marked the United States' entrance into WWI, and the Six Model 34 was now the entry-level product when the Model 50 V8 was introduced.
 Prices had significantly dropped, and four body styles were offered for the Six; a roadster, touring sedan and closed body coupe were offered on a 112" wheelbase for US$945 ($ in dollars) while the sedan was slightly more at US$1,020 ($ in dollars).
 The Chevrolet Series 490 and Chevrolet Series F were now part of GM and took the entry-level position in the corporate hierarchy.